locationtech/geomesa/docs/user/convert/xml.rst

 can be used to parse the entire input as a single document instead of line-by-line.
 Note that multi-line parsing will read the entire input into memory, so should not be used with large files.

-The XML converter will attempt to use the Saxon XPath factory if it is available.
-In GeoMesa tools, a script is provided to download saxon - ``bin/install-saxon.sh``.
-To specify an alternate XPath factory, use the ``xpath-factory`` option.
+The XML converter will attempt to use the Saxon XPath factory by default.
+You may specify the XPath factory implementation with the ``xpath-factory`` option.
 If the factory can not be loaded, the default Java factory will be used - note that this can be significantly slower.

 Example XML: